jun9187/PC-Assemble/README.md

 Lab activity (25/10/2023) <br>
 -Class activity conducted on 25/10/2023 which involve the process of assembling PC.
 ## Reflection
 In this lab activity, I had learned the basic knowledge of assembling a PC which include knowing the name of PC components and where they should be installed.
+I suggest that we should be able to do more PC services such as cleaning the fans, applying thermal paste, etc.

 ### Courses